mscdw/Duke-Backend/Product Overview.md

 For more specific information, please consult the following documents:

 *   **For End-to-End Data Flow**:
-    *   Technical Integration Guide.md - Details the entire lifecycle from ingestion to final storage after recognition.
+    *   [Technical Integration Guide](Technical%20Integration%20Guide.md) - Details the entire lifecycle from ingestion to final storage after recognition.
 *   **For Data Ingestion Details**:
-    *   Technical Avigilon API Data Flow.md - Explains the hybrid polling strategy for Avigilon APIs.
+    *   [Technical Avigilon API Data Flow](Technical%20Avigilon%20API%20Data%20Flow.md) - Explains the hybrid polling strategy for Avigilon APIs.
 *   **For IT and Operations**:
-    *   Technical Overview.md - Provides infrastructure, deployment, and service configuration details for IT support.
+    *   [Technical Overview](Technical%20Overview.md) - Provides infrastructure, deployment, and service configuration details for IT support.
 *   **For Developers**:
-    *   Duke-Frontend/Technical Overview.md - Describes the purpose and usage of the developer-facing testing tool.
+    *   [Duke-Frontend/Technical Overview](https://github.com/mscdw/Duke-frontend/blob/main/Technical%20Overview.md) - Describes the purpose and usage of the developer-facing testing tool.